daronphang/programming-resources/cloud-computing/AWS/CAF.md

 ### Operations Perspective

+The Operations perspective helps ensure that your cloud services are delivered at a level that meets the needs of your business.

-The Operations Perspective helps you to enable, run, use, operate, and recover IT workloads to the level agreed upon with your business stakeholders.
+The Operations perspective helps you to enable, run, use, operate, and recover IT workloads to the level agreed upon with your business stakeholders.

 Define how day-to-day, quarter-to-quarter, and year-to-year business is conducted.
 Align with and support the operations of the business.
 The AWS CAF helps these stakeholders define current operating procedures and identify the process changes and training needed to implement successful cloud adoption.